Senate approves changes to food stamp rules and home office regulation

 The Senate approved this Wednesday (3) a provisional measure that changes the rules of food aid and regulates the home office.
-The text was sent by the Executive to the National Congress in March and needed to be evaluated by Congress by Sunday (7).
-Now, the changes must be sanctioned by the President of the Republic Jair Bolsonaro.
+The text was sent by the Executive to the National Congress in March and needed to be validated by Sunday (7).
+Now, the changes must be sanctioned by President Jair Bolsonaro.

 The text defines that food aid be used only for the purchase of food and provides that the employer, when hiring a company to provide the aid, will not be able to demand discounts, something that currently occurs.